japila-books/spark-sql-internals/docs/spark-sql-basic-aggregation.md

-title: Basic Aggregation

-# Basic Aggregation -- Typed and Untyped Grouping Operators
+# Basic Aggregation &mdash; Typed and Untyped Grouping Operators

-You can calculate aggregates over a group of rows in a Dataset.md[Dataset] using <<aggregate-operators, aggregate operators>> (possibly with spark-sql-functions.md#aggregate-functions[aggregate functions]).
+You can calculate aggregates over a group of rows in a Dataset.md[Dataset] using <<aggregate-operators, aggregate operators>> (possibly with [aggregate functions](spark-sql-functions.md#aggregate-functions)).

 [[aggregate-operators]]
 .Aggregate Operators